Mohamedelmasslouhi/wai-intro-wcag/content/docs.md

 last_updated: 2022-11-17 # Put the date of this translation YYYY-MM-DD (with month in the middle)

 # translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
-# - name: "Jan Doe"   # Replace Jan Doe with translator name
+# -[ name: "simo elmasslouhi"   # Replace Jan Doe with translator name
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
+# - name: "simo elmasslouhi"   # Replace simo elmasslouhi with name, or delete this line if not multiple translators
 # contributors:
-# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+# - name: "simo elmasslouhi"   # Replace Jan Doe](https://www.facebook.com/profile.php?id=100069124483477) with contributor name, or delete this line if none
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors
+# - name: "simo elmasslouhi"   # Replace simo elmasslouhi with name, or delete this line if not multiple contributors

 github:
   repository: w3c/wai-intro-wcag